-As we pulled out of the Atlanta Friends Meeting parking lot I charged the three wise boys from the East with a simple task: at the end of our tour of lights, let me know which home’s decorations were your favorite.
+As we pulled out of the Atlanta Friends Meeting parking lot, I charged the three wise boys from the East with a simple task: at the end of our lights tour, let me know which home’s decorations were your favorite.
 As the search began, the instrumental holiday music I was playing through the car stereo was soon drowned out by a chorus of three enthusiastic cherubs.
 And when I opened the moon roof on this evening of the 800-year Bethlehem star, the passengers’ collective energy was out the roof.

 Remember that I invited the boys to observe all the homes on our one-hour route and to share which was their favorite at the end of the drive.
-Well, the 4-year-old either didn’t understand or didn’t care, because at the very first home that we pulled up to with elaborate lighting he enthusiastically shouted, “Oooo, my favorite!”
+Well, the 4-year-old either didn’t understand or didn’t care because at the first home we pulled up to with elaborate lighting, he enthusiastically shouted, “Oooo, my favorite!”

-Charlotte and I both chuckled and were so pleased to hear the pre-schooler vocalize a full phrase, for it was the first one we’d heard in the three weeks that the family had already spent with us.
+Charlotte and I both chuckled and were so pleased to hear the pre-schooler vocalize a whole phrase, for it was the first we’d heard in the three weeks the family had already spent with us.
 But this was just the beginning of his proclamations of joy upon observing fantastical lights pierce this darkest of nights.

-Every.
-Single.
-Home. that we drove by, if it had an elaborate light display would elicit the same exact response and with the same volume and passion, “Oooo, my favorite!”
+Every single home we drove by, if it had an elaborate light display, would elicit the same exact response and with the same volume and passion, “Oooo, my favorite!”

 “Oooo, my favorite!”

-That night a four-year-old Muslim taught me an important Christmas lesson, and particularly invaluable during this pandemic when wisdom calls us to be away from our loved ones.
+That night a four-year-old Muslim taught me a critical Christmas lesson, particularly invaluable during this pandemic when wisdom calls us to be away from our loved ones.

 But on this, the darkest of nights, unto us a child was our messenger of joy, peace, hope, and love.
-The present is a gift and, in spite of your circumstances, can be a favorite.
+The present is a gift and, despite your circumstances, can be a favorite.